AliBoraik/react-nodejs-project/README.md

 # react-nodejs-project
 Web application "Instant loan".
 The operator enters the client's data and receives an instant response: is the loan issued or not.

-1. Frontend written in React (TypeScript) .
+1. Frontend written in React ( TypeScript ) .
-2. Backend written in TypeScript .
+2. Backend written in Express ( NodeJs ) .

 ## Installation